 They receive hundreds of calls, emails, and online chats about the issue.
 If 3 out of 4 support tickets are on the issue and you have an enrollment of 66k+, that's a lot of tickets.
 So much so that we even ran the following Global Announcement for almost 2 weeks:

 It helped a tiny bit.
 Not a little, but a tiny.
 Especially as more and more of our students move to using the mobile apps.
-[Side issue to all this, global announcements currently don't show in the mobile app.]
+[Side issue to all this, global announcements currently don't show in the mobile app.
+UPDATE: Global Announcements in the mobile apps was fixed in May 2018.]

 The issue is almost always one of two things (and in some cases both):